atebitftw/zart/README.md

 Enjoy!

+## Features ##
-## Status - Plays V3, V5, and V8 Games ##
+* Plays V3, V5, V7, and V8 games (see "Limitations" below)
-There is currently a "feature" of Dart that prevents the engine from being used with a javascript-compiled version (dart2js) without some small modifications.
-Explained in this post:

-https://groups.google.com/a/dartlang.org/forum/#!topic/misc/jjXzXYMYi-c
+* Supports loading raw game files (.z3, .z5, .z8, etc)
+* Supports loading .zblorb files, but only uses the game file from the package at this time.
+* Separates the UI implementation from the core interpreter functions, providing extensibility to virtually any platform that Dart runs on (currently Mac, Linux, Windows, and Web).

+## Limitations ##

 ### Older Games May Not Work ###
 Some games, especially ones compiled with older version of Inform, may not work properly.
 Trial and error is the only way to know.

+The older Infocom games (V3 & V5) appear to work fine.

 Games compiled with the latest Inform 7 appear to work fine.

+### Dart "Bug" ###
+There is currently a "feature" of Dart that prevents the engine from being used with a javascript-compiled version (dart2js) without some small modifications.
+Explained in this post:

+https://groups.google.com/a/dartlang.org/forum/#!topic/misc/jjXzXYMYi-c

+This really only affects people who want to build their own interpreter front-end in the browser.

 ## Playing the Mini-Zork Game ##
 There is a web-based version (Chrome or Dartium only, for now):